TotalDwarf03/IS3S662-oracle-coursework/README.md

 Run each of the SQL scripts in that directory while connected as the `appuser` user to populate the tables with sample data.

+This should be done in the following order to satisfy foreign key constraints:

+1. `students.sql`
+2. `supervisors.sql`
+3. `projects.sql`
+4. `evaluations.sql`

 ### Queries and Packages

 The additional functionality the coursework requires can be implemented in the `sql/packages` directory.